 In accordance with the provisions of the Florida Statutes, the District maintains a Policies and Procedures Manual that is available to the public.
 The Manual presents and discusses items including District organization, agenda formulation and execution, processing of permits that affect works of the District, the budget process, etc. Periodic revisions including deletions, additions, and amendments are made to maintain consistency with Florida Statutes and other codes and rules.
-The entire manual is being updated to include all new policies that have been added throughout the year.
-The manual is also being reformatted to provide better guidance on District polices.
+The Policies and Procedure Manual was updated and reformatted effective February 15, 2024 and subsequently revised May 15, 2024, to provide better guidance on District policies.